tomas-sucena/2022-FEUP-LDTS/docs/README.md

 Classes that share properties inherit/implement a superclass/interface, respectively.
 For instance:

-- **Models:** All elements inherit the Element abstract class.
+- **Models -** All elements inherit the Element abstract class.
 Moreover, elements that can move inherit the MovingElement abstract class, which in turn also extends Elements.
-- **Presenters:** The dungeon and element presenters both extend the Presenter abstract class.
+- **Presenters -** The dungeon and element presenters both extend the Presenter abstract class.
 This class defines the abstract method ```update(graphics, action)```
-- **Viewers:** The dungeon and element viewers implement the Viewer interface, which defines the ```draw(graphics, model)``` function
+- **Viewers -** The dungeon and element viewers implement the Viewer interface, which defines the ```draw(graphics, model)``` function

 The classes that serve as the basis of our Composite pattern can be found in the following files: